JMariadlcs/aave-defi/README.md

 ## PROJECT

-Some scripts are created in this project to interact programmatically with [Aave](https://aave.com/)
+Some scripts are created in this project to interact programmatically with [Aave](https://aave.com/) on a Forked Mainnet.

 Objetives:

 1. Deposit collateral: ETH/WETH ✅.
 2. Borrow another asset: DAI ✅.
 3. Repay the borrowed DAI back ✅.
+4. Fork Mainnet to test the scripts ✅.

 ## CREATE SIMILAR PROJECT FROM SCRATCH